What engineers should know about acceptance testing

 In previous blogs we’ve discussed various aspects of acceptance testing of concrete.
 The standard concrete compressive strength specimen in North America is a cylinder, either 6 x 12 inches or 4 x 8 inches.
 In most […]

 There are many reasons to take cores of in-place concrete.
-You might want to know the capacities of the footings and columns in an old building.
-Or maybe you’re conducting […]
+You might want to know the capacities of the footings and columns in an old building you plan to adapt […]

 ACI PRC-132.1-22, “Responsibility for the Care of Test Specimens for Acceptance of Concrete“, describes who should do what to ensure accurate acceptance testing.
 As a TechNote rather than a standard […]

 ASTM C1077 is the “Standard Practice for Agencies Testing Concrete and Concrete Aggregates for Use in Construction and Criteria for Testing Agency Evaluation.”
-As we’ve discussed previously, in the construction […]
+Agencies such as AASHTO provide independent accreditation […]

 As part of its Prescription to Performance (P2P) initiative, the National Ready Mixed Concrete Association surveyed its members.
 They wanted to know which prescriptive requirements kept them from optimizing concrete. […]